 Every two years, the EBHA awards a prize for the best dissertation in business history submitted to a European university in the previous two years.
 Eligible dissertations may be in any European language.
-The next prize will be awarded at the EBHA annual meeting in Bergen in August 2016.
+The next prize will be awarded at the EBHA annual meeting in Ancona in September 2018.

 Three finalists will be selected from the dissertations submitted for consideration, and the authors will be required to give a presentation based on their dissertations at a plenary session at the forthcoming EBHA conference.
 All three finalists will receive a certificate that they have been among the short-listed candidates and will be eligible for reimbursement of part of their travel costs.
 All three will also be eligible for a waiver of their registration fees for the conference.
 In addition, the prize winner will receive € 500 and a special certificate.
 The finalists are invited to have written versions of their presentations published in the Newsletter of EBHA.

 The prize and the travel cost reimbursement fund have been funded since 2010 by the William Lind Foundation, located in Scotland.

 All candidates wishing to enter the prize competition must meet the criteria indicated above and must attach a summary of 1-2 pages of their dissertation to the application along with a printed copy of the dissertation itself.
 The candidate must document that the thesis has been accepted.
 If possible an assessment report should be added to the application.
 Supervisors of candidates may also be invited by the candidate to write a 1 page recommendation outlining the strong points of the thesis.
 Recommendation and assessment reports are, however, optional, and absence of these documents will not count against the candidate in the competition.

 A printed paper version of the dissertation and accompanying documentation as specified above must be submitted for consideration to the following address: